Barnyard Grass (Echinochloa crus-galli)

 Ecology

-Ranging from Boreal Moist to Wet through Tropical Very Dry to Moist forest life zones.
+Ranging from boreal moist to wet through tropical and very dry to moist forest life zones.
 Adapted to nearly all types of wet places, this grass is often a common weed in paddy fields, roadsides, cultivated areas, and fallow fields.
 It grows on variety of wet sites such as ditches, low areas in fertile croplands and wet wastes, often growing in water.
-Succeeds in cool regions, but better adapted to areas where average annual temperature is 14–16 °C (57–61 °F).
-Not restricted by soil pH.[3]
+It succeeds in cool regions, but is better adapted to areas where average annual temperature is 14–16 °C (57–61 °F).
+It is not restricted by soil pH.[3]

 Usage